 If Oprah likes it, it must be good right?
 Sweetie Pie's has the endorsement of Ms. Winfrey and many others who love soul food.
 The restaurant is run by Robbie Montgomery who is famous in her own right as a former backup singer for Ike and Tina Turner.
-Sweetie Pie's menu includess traditional soul food favorites like fried fish, black eyed peas and collard greens.
-The restaurant has been featured on The Food Network, and had its own reality show on Oprah's OWN.
+Sweetie Pie's menu includes traditional soul food favorites like fried fish, black-eyed peas, and collard greens.
+The restaurant has been featured on The Food Network and had its own reality show on Oprah's OWN.
 Sweetie Pie's has two locations in St. Louis: 9841 West Florissant and 3643 Delmar.

-In the mood for bar-b-que?
-Then make the trip to Pappy's Smokehouse.
-It's often voted the best BBQ in St. Louis, and was also named one of the "Best 101 Places to Chow Down in America" by the Travel Channel.
-Expect long lines here too, but you'll forget all about the wait when you bite into those famous ribs.
-Pappy's is located at 3106 Olive Street in St. Louis.
+In the mood for barbecue?
+Then make the trip to Pappy's Smokehouse, often voted the best barbecue in St. Louis Expect long lines here too, but you'll forget all about the wait when you bite into those famous ribs.